Espigah/adaptive-throttling/README.md

 # adaptive-throttling

-Adaptive throttling based on the sre-book + rafaelcapucho
+Is a library that implements adaptive throttling.
+It is based on the sre-book + rafaelcapucho.

 # Client-Side Throttling